 Disclosure: This blog post was sponsored by MegaFood as part of my participation in their Ambassador program.
 All thoughts and opinions are my own. *These statements have not been evaluated by the Food and Drug Administration, and this product is not intended to diagnose, treat, cure or prevent any disease.

 - 8 ounces (1 cup) cold, plant-based milk (nut or coconut)

 - 1 scoop MegaFood Turmeric Nutrient Booster Powder

-- Use a whisk or a blender to combine all ingredients.
+- Use a blender to combine all ingredients.
 Serve chilled.